Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Analytical Results

-We note two main differences of this lemma with Lemma~\ref{lemma:MU-bias} in the unconstrained setting: (1) the biases in group $b$'s data now lead to under-selection of \emph{both} groups compared to the unbiased case.
+We next note two main differences of this lemma with Lemma~\ref{lemma:MU-bias} in the unconstrained setting: (1) the biases in group $b$'s data now lead to under-selection of \emph{both} groups compared to the unbiased case.
 That is, the introduction of fairness constraints couples the groups in the impact of data biases as well.
 (2) Perhaps more interestingly, there exist scenarios in which the adoption of a fairness constraint \emph{benefits} a firm facing biased qualification assessments.
 (We provide additional intuition for this in Appendix~\ref{app:prop-impact-gamma-proof}).
 Note however that the fairness criterion is no longer satisfied in such scenarios.

-In addition to these observations, Proposition~\ref{prop:f-bias-gamma} shows that the \texttt{DP} and \texttt{TPR} fairness criteria are \emph{robust} to underestimation of qualification profiles of the disadvantaged group, in that the obtained thresholds continue to satisfy the desired notion of fairness.
-That said, the changes in these thresholds lead to loss of utility for the firm.
-To better assess the impacts of these changes on the firm's expected payoff, the next proposition characterizes the sensitivity of \texttt{DP} and \texttt{TPR} thresholds to the error rate $\beta$.
+In addition, Proposition~\ref{prop:f-bias-gamma} shows that the \texttt{DP} and \texttt{TPR} fairness criteria are \emph{robust} to underestimation of qualification profiles of the disadvantaged group, in that the obtained thresholds continue to satisfy the desired notion of fairness.
+That said, the proposition also states that the pair of decision thresholds $\{\theta^\texttt{f}_a, \theta^\texttt{f}_b\}$ are different from (and higher than) those that would be obtained if data was unbiased, and hence lead to the loss of utility for the firm.
+To better assess the impacts of these changes on the firm's expected payoff, we investigate the sensitivity of \texttt{DP} and \texttt{TPR} thresholds to the error rate $\beta$.

-\begin{proposition}[Sensitivity of \texttt{DP/TPR} thresholds to qualification assessment biases] Consider the same setting as Proposition~\ref{prop:f-bias-gamma}.
-Then, the rate of change of group $b$'s thresholds at $\beta=1$ is given by